DSIW/slide-em-up/README.md

 ## Credits

-Bruno Michel is the guy who made [Slide'em up](https://github.com/nono/slide-em-up).
-Scott Chacon is the guy who made [ShowOff](https://github.com/schacon/showoff).
+Bruno Michel is the guy who made [Slide'em up](https://github.com/nono/slide-em-up) and Scott Chacon is the guy who made [ShowOff](https://github.com/schacon/showoff).
 Slideoff is based on Slide'em up and Showoff.

 Themes were picked from the internet.
 Thanks to: